xbillowy/diff-surfel-tracing/README.md

 - [x] TODO: Release the initial version.
 - [ ] TODO: Test OptiX 8.0.0 and OptiX 8.1.0 compatibility.
 - [ ] TODO: Apply more of the CUDA optimization techniques.
-- [ ] TODO: Add more complex BRDFs and light transport algorithms.

 ## 🎉 Third-Party Usages